IITGuwahati-AI/Learning-Content/Lec1/project1/README.md

 3. After **Thursday night** no request will be entertained.

-4. For any serious dout regarding code oe data set create an issue in this very repository.
+4. For any serious doubt regarding code on data set create an issue in this very repository.
 Please do not comment on the FB post with your doubts.